Watch David's report on renewable energy and China for the BBC here.

 For two years David covered The Troubles in Northern Ireland before being appointed Defence Correspondent, which took him to Berlin for the fall of the Wall, the Gulf, and some of the former Soviet Union’s most secret nuclear installations.

-As Europe Correspondent based in Brussels, David covered the tensions between the UK and the EU, later taking up his current post in 2003.
-As the BBC’s Science and Environment correspondent, he has reported from more than 80 countries and has pioneered the use of the latest technologies to become the first to broadcast live from a wide range of locations - including the heart of the rainforest in Brazil and the tiny Pacific island of Tuvalu which may be the first nation to be abandoned because of global warming.
+As Europe Correspondent based in Brussels, David covered the tensions between the UK and the EU.
+Later, as the BBC’s Science and Environment correspondent, he reported from more than 80 countries and pioneered the use of the latest technologies to become the first to broadcast live from a wide range of locations - including the heart of the rainforest in Brazil and the tiny Pacific island of Tuvalu.

 What the audience can expect